 One out of every 10 mortgage borrowers on Long Island was at least 90 days late on payments in January, a new report said.

-CoreLogic, which tracks existing mortgages, show the 10.2 percent delinquency rate was the highest since January 2009, the oldest available data today from the company.
-Back then, the rate was 5.5 percent, the report said.
+Data from CoreLogic, which tracks existing mortgages, show the 10.2 percent delinquency rate was up 3.3 percent from the rate in January 2010.

 But only 5.8 percent of mortgages were in the court foreclosure process, the report said.
-That was also the highest going back to January 2009, when it was 2.5 percent, data show.
+That represents a 42 percent increase from the 4.0 rate in January 2010.

 Both rates have been trending up since the subprime loan market collapsed in fall 2007 and Wall Street collapsed a year later, leading to high unemployment.